Muscle Pain When You Exercise Too Much

 Although exercise is very important for your health, exercising your muscles too much can actually be counterproductive.
 You could run into problems if you don't rest enough.

-For this reason, the World Health Organization (WHO) recommends that adults do at least 150 minutes of moderate intensity aerobic exercise per week.
-Otherwise, you can do 75 minutes of high-intensity exercise per week to strengthen the main muscle groups.
+The World Health Organization (WHO) recommends that adults practice at least 150 minutes of moderate-intensity aerobic physical activity per week.
+Or else, they can perform 75 minutes of high vigor each week to strengthen large muscle groups.

 You might like: 7 Foods to Help Define Your Muscles